stelltec/aerlytix-website-v2/src/privacy-policy.md

 #### Controller

-This privacy policy is issued on behalf of Aerlytix so when we mention “Company”, “we”, “us” or “our” in this privacy policy, we are referring to Aerlytix Limited, with registered number 908481 and address at 17 Mount Street Upper, Dublin, D02 EK80, Ireland.
+This privacy policy is issued on behalf of Aerlytix so when we mention “Company”, “we”, “us” or “our” in this privacy policy, we are referring to Aerlytix Limited, with registered number 908481 and address at First Floor, Communications House, 1A Barrow Street,Dublin D04 E9R0, Ireland.
 Aerlytix is the controller and is responsible for this website.

 #### Contact Details